huggingface/blog/os-llms.md

 One concept you need to know before we move on is fine-tuning.
 This is the process of taking a very large model and transferring the knowledge contained in this base model to the use case: a downstream task.
 These tasks can come in the form of instructions.
 As the model size grows, the models can generalize better to the instructions that do not exist in the pre-training data.

-For example, the base model GPT-3 is a base causal language model, and the models in the backend of the ChatGPT (which is the UI for GPT-series models) are fine-tuned on prompts that can consist of conversations or instructions through RLHF.
+For example, the base model GPT-3 is a causal language model, and the models in the backend of the ChatGPT (which is the UI for GPT-series models) are fine-tuned on prompts that can consist of conversations or instructions through RLHF.
 It’s an important distinction to make between these models.

 On Hugging Face Hub, you can find both causal language models and causal language models fine-tuned on instruction (which we’ll give links to later in this blog post).
 LLaMA is one of the first open-source LLMs to outperform closed-source ones.
 A research group led by Together has created a reproduction of LLaMA's dataset, called Red Pajama, and trained LLMs and instruction fine-tuned models on it.
 You can read more about it [here](https://www.together.xyz/blog/redpajama) and find [the model checkpoints on Hugging Face Hub](https://huggingface.co/models?sort=trending&search=togethercomputer%2Fredpajama).
 By the time this blog post is written, three of the largest causal language models with open-source licenses are [MPT-30B by MosaicML](https://huggingface.co/mosaicml/mpt-30b), [XGen by Salesforce](https://huggingface.co/Salesforce/xgen-7b-8k-base) and [Falcon by TII UAE](https://huggingface.co/tiiuae/falcon-40b), available completely open on Hugging Face Hub.

 The second type of text generation model is commonly referred to as the text-to-text generation model.
 These models are trained on text pairs, which can be questions and answers or instructions and responses.
 The most popular ones are T5 and BART (which, as of now, aren’t state-of-the-art).
 Google has recently released the FLAN-T5 series of models.
 FLAN is a recent technique developed for instruction fine-tuning, and FLAN-T5 is essentially T5 fine-tuned using FLAN.
 As of now, the FLAN-T5 series of models are state-of-the-art and open-source, available on [Hugging Face Hub](https://huggingface.co/models?search=google/flan).
+Note that these are different from instruction-tuned causal language models, although the input-output format might seem similar.
 Below you can see an illustration of how these models work.

 ![FLAN-T5 Illustration](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/flan_t5.png)